LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 all possible data races or deadlocks via source reading.
 This is why tools for detecting data races and deadlocks at runtime are essential.

-The de facto standard library for multithreading on Unix systems is the POSIX threads library, also known as pthreads.
+The de facto standard library for multithreading with the C and C++ programming languages on Unix systems is the POSIX threads library, also known as pthreads.
 The exp-drd tool has been developed for multithreaded software that uses the POSIX threads library.

 Data Races